mbparvezme/laravel-db2form/README.md

-# Laravel Schema To Form
+# Laravel Database To Form

 Automatically generate **Blade forms** and **Form request** classes from your database schemas or JSON schema files with `old()` support and built-in CSS styling.